dgaydukov/cert-ocpjp11/files/ocpjp11.md

 hello world
 My name is Jack, my age is 24
 ```
 **Pay attention, that types of arguments for lambda should match arguments of functional interface.
-In case functional interface doesn't directly state it's type, lambda params should be Object
+In case functional interface doesn't directly state its type, lambda params should be Object
 ```java
 import java.util.*;
 import java.util.function.Consumer;